Menu

 • A primary health care professional

-• A registered disability provider - like The Foundation for the Blind, Deaf Aotearoa New Zealand
+• A registered disability provider – like Blind Low Vision NZ or Deaf Aotearoa

-• AUT's Student Advisor - Mental Health (not a diagnostic service, but will talk with you and your mental health practitioner to confirm diagnoses and needs)
+• AUT's student advisor - mental health – this is not a diagnostic service, but an advisor will talk with you and your mental health practitioner to confirm diagnoses and needs

 If you're unsure about the documentation you need to provide, contact us at the Student Hub.